 Healthy relationships allow for people to establish boundaries, so everyone feels safe.
 Trust establishes respectful vulnerability allowing for the relationship to progress in a healthy manner.
 If someone recovering from addiction does not trust their partner, they may hide progress of sobriety from their partner, or feel they cannot be vulnerable about their sobriety.

 Individuals in 12-Step programs can cultivate new relationships full of hope and positivity.
-12-step groups, offered in inpatient and outpatient rehab facilities, build community for individuals getting treatment for substance abuse disorders.
-These groups can be safe spaces to connect with a like-minded peer group.
-Some facilities have aftercare programs, which provide social connections and social activities for patients in facilities.
+12-step groups, offered in inpatient and outpatient rehab facilities, build community for individuals getting treatment for substance use disorders.
+These groups can be safe spaces to bond with a like-minded peer group.
+Some facilities have aftercare programs, which provide social activities for patients in facilities.